Emergency Medical TechnicianTechnical Diploma

 Want to be on the front lines of the growing field of healthcare?
 Want to make a real difference in the lives of people in your community?

-The MSTC Emergency Medical Technician (EMT) program is a 185-hour course that prepares you to skillfully and knowledgeably work as an entry-level EMT.
+The Mid-State Emergency Medical Technician (EMT) program is a 185-hour course that prepares you to skillfully and knowledgeably work as an entry-level EMT.
 Students participate in classroom lectures, practical skill labs, laboratory simulations, and pre-hospital clinical experiences.
 The course is based on the U.S. Department of Transportation Administration/Wisconsin Bureau of Local Health Support and EMS curriculum.

 Upon successful completion of the program, you are eligible to take the National Registry of Emergency Medical Technician certification exam.
 Students who successfully complete the certification examination are eligible to apply to the State of Wisconsin Department of Health Services for licensure as a Wisconsin EMT.
-The Emergency Medical Technician program is offered at the Adams County Center and the Marshfield, Stevens Point, and Wisconsin Rapids campuses.

 - Ambulance Services